Everything you need to know about Shopify SEO

 (Image source: Shopify)

 B. The Automated Approach.

 Set up an automated email campaign for your buyers.

-For example, the Klaviyo app for Shopify will pull all of your ecommerce data so you can send emails to buyers after they’ve purchased from you.
+For example, the Klaviyo app for Shopify will get all of your ecommerce data for you so you can send emails to buyers after they’ve purchased from you.

 Include a quick note in your delivery emails or once the product has been safely delivered:

 Now, you can focus on some unique content to add value to your shoppers, encourage sharing and build your Shopify SEO.